Ja4e/tor-server/README.md

 save it as /etc/systemd/system/tor-snowflake.service

-# copy paste the tor-snowflake service.conf from this repo
+## copy paste the tor-snowflake as service.conf from this repo
 this conf serves snowbridging with tor services only

 for proxy standalone:
 cd snowflake/proxy
 go build
 and then
-# copy paste the tor-snowflake-proxy service.conf from this repo
+## copy paste the tor-snowflake-proxy as service.conf from this repo
 this conf serves to load in proxy bridges no tor required for this but remember to copy the directory and specifiy where it located same applies to all conf

-TO make this proxy more effective you might want to port forward 80, 443 and 9001 You willl be expected to to be connected with at least 30 client per hour...
+### TO make this proxy more effective you might want to port forward 80, 443 and 9001 You willl be expected to to be connected with at least 30 client per hour...
 Highly dependent to your network bandwidth.

+## copy paste the snowflake-broker.service from this repo
+Also make sure all these files in that cloned repo has full read and write so your systemctl does not break due to permission denied...
+### have fun dude we will contribute censorship-free society

 if tehres any update
 do: